miki151/keeperrl_wiki/Creature/Body/Body.md

 Creatures in KeeperRL have various different kinds of body.
 Their bodies are defined by many characteristics, such as attributes, body parts, what limbs they use to fight with, what substance they consist of, their abilities such as sight, flight, resistance to poison or telepathy, various permanent buffs and nurfs, ability to train in different skills, ability to breed, if they can move/how fast, appearance by which they are recognised as a particular race, any magical powers etc.

+The body material may result in yielding resources when you kill it. eg. Iron golems yeild iron.
+The various body materials are:

+FLESH: Has a brain, can copulate if approached, loses heads means death
+UNDEAD_FLESH: Has brain, undead, sunlight vulnerable, immune to poison, plague and bleeding
+SPIRIT: Affected by acid, immune to living ailments: poison, plague, bleeding, sleep, rest, satiation.
+Immune to being tied up and being entangled
+FIRE: Affected by acid, immune to living ailments, being tied up, being frozen or burnt and being entangled
+WATER: Immune to the living ailments (poison, plague, bleeding, sleep, rest and satiation)
+BONE: Undead, immune to poison, plague and bleeding
+ROCK: Affected by fire, immune to living ailments
+CLAY: Affected by fire, immune to living ailments
+WOOD: Flammable, immune to living ailments
+IRON: Affected by fire, immune to living ailments
+LAVA: Immune to fire and to living ailments
+ADAMANITE: Affected by fire, immune to living ailments
+GOLD: Affected by fire, immune to living ailments
+ICE: Immune to cold, immune to living ailments
+INFERNITE: Immune to fire, immune to living ailments
+ADOXIUM: Affected by fire, immune to living ailments

-- The categories of creatures in this section are examples of how these characteristics may work out in practice, but the underlying data relating to a creature is far more sophisticated.
+- The categories of creatures in this section are examples of how all the body characteristics may work out in practice, but the underlying data relating to a creature is far more sophisticated.

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Creature](/keeperrl_wiki/Creature "wikilink")>>[Body](/keeperrl_wiki/Body "wikilink")